 Writing & Mathematics

 Excess production and extensive trade created a need to track inventories.
 That need produced written numbers, mathematics, verbal descriptions, and a professional caste of clerks/clerics to keep accurate records.
 Naturally, the earliest surviving records those clerics maintained were engraved in clay.
-Clay provides yet another unusual advantage here: temporary files were simply dried, but more permanent records were fired to an enduring hardness.
+Clay provides yet another unusual advantage here: temporary files were simply dried, but more permanent records were fired to the enduring hardness of pottery.

 The importance of clerks in the ancient world is evidenced by the few records which remain of Persepolis, a city which Alexander razed in 330BCE.
 We have no record of the population of the city, but the Fortification Tablets – pottery records, of course – note that 1,348 people worked in the treasury alone.

-Pottery also shows up in a rather bizarre way: it may have been critical to early democracy, particularly in Athens and some other ancient Greek city-states.
+Pottery also shows up in a rather bizarre and oblique way: I suspect it was critical to the success of early democracy, particularly in Athens and some other ancient Greek city-states.

-Athens had a fascinating custom for dealing with people who were becoming dangerous to the democracy.
-Annually, citizens voted for people they wanted removed from the city.
-The rules were very specific: punished citizens were only removed for 10 years, and while they had to stay out, they could not stay too far out.
-With that, their property and their families were protected.
+Athens had a fascinating custom for dealing with people who were becoming to powerful and endangering democratic rule.
+Annually, citizens could vote anonymously for those they wanted removed from the city.
+If someone were removed, there were very specific rules both isolating, and protecting them: punished citizens were only removed for 10 years, and while they had to stay out, they could not stay too far out.
+With that, their property and their families were protected by law.

-The voting was done on pottery sherds,1)‘Shards’ are pieces of glass, ‘sherds’ are pieces of pottery, or as the Greeks called them, ostraka (ὄστρακα).
-Citizens would write down on a sherd the name of someone they wanted removed, without having to give any reason at all.
+The voting for this removal was done on pottery sherds,1)‘Shards’ are pieces of glass, ‘sherds’ are pieces of pottery, or as the Greeks called them, ostraka (ὄστρακα).
+Citizens would write down on a sherd the name of someone they wanted removed, without giving any reason.
 If anyone received too many votes on the ostraka, he was removed.

 That is, he was ostracized.